 Table~\ref{tab:literature_results} displays results from all evaluated methods on benchmark datasets from the literature.
-Figures~\ref{fig:Adult_selected},~\ref{fig:COMPAS_selected}, and \ref{fig:DC_selected} show selected models for Adult, COMPAS, and Donors Choose datasets, respectively.
-We note that the Adult and Donors Choose datasets are approximately one order of magnitude smaller AOF, while COMPAS is two orders of magnitude smaller.
+We note that the Adult and Donors Choose datasets are approximately one order of magnitude smaller than AOF, while COMPAS is two orders of magnitude smaller.
 Overall results are in accordance with those of the AOF case-study.